7 dope South African trapsoul singers you need in your life before the year ends

 by: Sabelo Mkhabela - 25 November 2016

 2016 brought us melodic trap music, known as trapsoul (named after American singer Bryson Tiller’s album of the same name).
 South Africa, not to be left behind, has also produced a few trapsoul singers who are holding it down.
-Here a few you definitely need on your playlist this festive season:
+Here are a few you definitely need on your playlist this festive season:

 Tellaman doesn’t dab, he does the Madiba dance.
 He’s mellow with the words like Paulo Coelho, as he declares on DJ Speedsta’s “Mayo”.
 This Durban-based singer has crooned alongside your favourite rappers like Kwesta, Okmalumkoolkat, Nasty C (try imagining Bad Hair without Tella).
 He released an impressive EP called Mind Vs Heart where he sings on mellow trap beats and dancefloor-ready house bangers.
 Can this guy blow up in 2017, please?